nafizh/TRAC/README.md

 # TRAC
 **TR**ansfer Learning for **A**ntibiotic Resistance Gene **C**lassification (TRAC) is a neural network based method to predict antibiotic resistance genes.
 Unlike traditional alignment based approaches such as BLAST or HMMER, TRAC uses an alignment free approach.
-We show that performance of TRAC is better than the alignment based approaches.
+We show in our upcoming paper that performance of TRAC is better than the alignment based approaches.

 #### Installation